Lount History, Family Crest & Coats of Arms

 - W. B. Lount, American politician, Candidate for Mayor of Phoenix, Arizona, 1901

-- Samuel Lount Kilbourne (1838-1925), American Democrat politician, Member of Michigan National Democratic Party State Executive Committee, 1899; Member of Michigan National Democratic State Central Committee, 1899
+- Samuel Lount Kilbourne (1838-1925), American Democratic Party politician, Member of Michigan National Democratic Party State Executive Committee, 1899; Member of Michigan National Democratic State Central Committee, 1899